mpavezb/cpp_design_patterns/Structural/README.md

 ## Proxy

-**A class that functions as an interface to a particular resource.
+**Interface to a particular resource.
 That resource may be remote, expensive or may require extra functionality.
-The original interface is kept, but functionality is modified.**
+Keeps the original interface, but functionality is modified.**

 ![UML](proxy/UML.png)